By Sam Makhoul

 4. Travel Regularly:

 Humans are nomadic by nature.
 When we stay in one location, we stagnate; when we roam, our five senses are stimulated.

 We feel most alive when we experience adventure.
 Travelling does not have to be overseas.
 In fact it’s healthier to travel locally.

 Get out and explore your own part of the world.
-Make a habit of going for weekend trips with your family and friends.
+Make a habit of going on weekend trips with your family and friends.